markmeeus/MarcelloDB/README.md

 var upcommingDvdCollection = productsFile.Collection<Dvd>("upcomming-dvds");
 ```

-Persisting objects
+#Persisting objects
-=

 This is where it gets really easy.
 Once you have this collection, just throw an instance at it:
 ```cs
 var book = new Book(){ ID = "123",  Title = "The Girl With The Dragon Tattoo" };
 bookCollection.Persist(book);
 ```

-Enumerating a collection
+#Enumerating a collection
-=

 A collection exposes an All property which implements IEnumerable.
 You can use it iterate all objects in the collection, and of course use Linq on it.
 (Note that when using Linq, it is still enumerating the collection)